ctf-wiki/ctf-wiki/docs/crypto/asymmetric/introduction.md

 [EN](./introduction.md) | [ZH](./introduction-zh.md)
+# Introduction

-In an asymmetric password, the key used by the encryptor and the decrypter is not the same, typically RSA encryption, backpack encryption, and elliptic curve encryption.
+In asymmetric cryptography, the keys used by the encryptor and the decrypter are different.
+Typical examples are RSA encryption, knapsack encryption, and elliptic curve encryption.